Burnout. Fatigue. Turnover.

 How Do You Make .NET Work On an iPad?

 Like many large enterprises, CCBCC is mostly a Microsoft shop.
-And like many large enterprises, employees clamor for all manor of consumer devices — and most importantly — the consumer device experience.
+And like many large enterprises, employees clamor for all manner of consumer devices — and most importantly — the consumer device experience.

 "The client let us know they had been looking for someone internally, an iOS & .NET developer.
 Most developers know, that magical unicorn does not exist." - Eric LaForce | Director of Development | SDW